 Losing weight is literally a numbers game.
-Eating fewer calories or exercising to burn off calories typically results in weight loss.
+Eating fewer calories or exercising to burn off calories typically results in weight loss over time.
 One pound of body fat is equal to 3,500 calories.
-So to lose 2 pounds of bodyweight each week, you need to eat 7,000 fewer calories each week.
+If you need to lose 2 pounds of body weight, you need to eat 7,000 fewer calories each week.
 This means eating an average of 1,000 fewer calories each day.

 If you factor in exercise, you may not need to lower your daily calories quite as much to still lose weight.
 For example, if you cut calories by 700 but you also exercise to burn 250 calories each day, you’ll still lose 2 pounds a week.